asalbers/terraform_postgres/README.md

 geo_redundant_backup_enabled = false
 auto_grow_enabled            = false
 ```
-If there are additional configuration values you want to set you can look at the p[provider reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/postgresql_server).
+If there are additional configuration values you want to set you can look at the [provider reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/postgresql_server).

 ### Variables.tf